Carlssonlab/GPCR_Selectivity_Explorer/README.md

 ```
 2- Code installation:

-Clone the repository and install dependencies, it may takes a few minutes:
+Clone the repository and install dependencies; it may take a few minutes:
 ```bash
 git clone https://github.com/Carlssonlab/GPCR_Selectivity_Explorer.git